syncfusion-content/flutter-docs/Flutter/pdf-viewer/lock-unlock-annotations.md

 documentation: ug
 ---

-# Lock and Unlock Annotations in Flutter PDF Viewer widget (Syncfusion)
+# Lock and Unlock Annotations in Flutter PDF Viewer (Syncfusion)

 You can lock an annotation to prevent it from being edited.
 The annotation that has been locked cannot be removed or edited further until it is unlocked.
 This section will go through the process of locking and unlocking annotations in a PDF document.